ddrohan/mobile-app-dev-labs/session05/lab/md/step06.md

 There's actually not a lot of extra code to add with this refactoring, once again, demonstrating the benefits of using (and reusing) Fragments.

-For completness, add the following to the Fragment
+For completeness, add the following to the Fragment

 ~~~java
 @Override